tweag/haskell-training/material/basics.md

 ---

-The same function could be written also using a `case` statement
+The same function could be written also using a `case` expression

 ```haskell
 canIPass :: TrafficLight -> Bool